kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/grpc-server.md

 search:
   exclude: true
 title: gRPC-сервер с Kora
-summary: Build a gRPC CRUD service with Protocol Buffers, generated handlers, and Kora modules
+summary: Build a gRPC CRUD service on Kora 2.0 with Protocol Buffers, generated handlers, and GrpcServerModule
+description: "Step-by-step unary gRPC server on Kora 2.0: the io.koraframework:grpc-server artifact and GrpcServerModule, the com.google.protobuf Gradle plugin with protoc 4.35.1 and the io.grpc runtime pinned to 1.83.1, a user_service.proto contract using google.protobuf.Empty and Timestamp, a @Component handler extending the generated UserServiceGrpc.UserServiceImplBase that answers through StreamObserver, Status.NOT_FOUND and Status.INTERNAL error mapping, and the grpcServer.port and grpcServer.telemetry.logging.enabled configuration."
+agent:
+  use_when: "Use this file for questions about exposing a Kora 2.0 service over gRPC: io.koraframework:grpc-server, GrpcServerModule, the com.google.protobuf Gradle plugin and generated protobuf and gRPC sources, writing a .proto contract, implementing the generated ImplBase class as a @Component, StreamObserver onNext, onCompleted and onError, mapping failures with Status.NOT_FOUND and Status.INTERNAL, grpcServer.port (default 8090), the 4MiB message cap and reflectionEnabled default, and fixing missing generated classes, an UNIMPLEMENTED response or an AbstractMethodError from mismatched io.grpc versions."
 tags: grpc-server, protobuf, rpc, microservices
 ---